 Note: When you make a down payment of less than 20%, your lender might require you to get private mortgage insurance (or PMI).

-Your lender will likely require you to get a home appraisal if you’re getting a mortgage to purchase your home.
-An appraisal will cost you $300 to $550 on average and you will receive an unbiased estimate of the property’s value (based on its condition, location, and size; current market trends and recent sales of similar, nearby homes).
+If you’re planning to get a mortgage, your lender will likely require you to get a home appraisal, which typically costs $550 to $1050 for a single-family home or condo.
+An appraisal is intended to provide an unbiased estimate of the property’s fair market value (based on its condition, location, and size; current market trends and recent sales of similar, nearby homes).

-A home inspection examines the physical condition of the house, so you can feel confident you’re aware of any problems before the keys are handed over to you.
+A home inspection examines the physical condition of the house to bring existing (and sometimes potential) issues to your attention before closing.
 (It can also clue you into future maintenance costs.
-There’ll be more on these costs later.)
-Expect to pay around $300 for an inspection of a 2,000 sq.ft. house, but the expense could save you thousands.
-That’s because it could uncover issues with the home’s mechanical systems, physical structure or appliances — giving you the ability to renegotiate the selling price or have the seller fix the problem.
+More on these costs later.)
+The average cost of an inspection is $325, but this step could save you thousands.
+During an inspection, you may uncover issues with the home’s mechanical systems, physical structure or appliances — giving you the ability to renegotiate the selling price or have the seller fix the problem.

-Finding a home that meets all your #housegoals and being approved for a mortgage is incredibly exciting.
-But the final step towards homeownership — the closing — can be daunting and full of lots of emotions.
-So, we don’t want you to get caught off-guard by the closing costs, which can be 2% to 5% of the price of your new home.
-Referencing our earlier example of purchasing a $150,000 house, this means you could be responsible for another $3,000 to $7,500 at the closing.
+Finding a home that meets all your goals and getting approved for a mortgage is incredibly exciting.
+But the final step — the closing — can be daunting.
+Closing costs are typically 2% to 5% of a home’s purchase price.
+For a $350,000 house, this would put closing costs around $7,000 to $17,500.
 Typically, there are three types of closing costs:

 - Lender fees, which may include the origination, application and processing fees, discount points and underwriting fees.

-- Third-party fees that can include costs for title search and title insurance, attorney fees, recording fees and tax certification.
-With some home sales, appraisal and inspection costs are included in your closing costs, but not always.
+- Third-party fees, which can include title search fees, title insurance, attorney fees, recording fees and tax certification.
+In some cases, appraisal and inspection costs are included in your closing costs, but not always.

 - Additional fees might include private mortgage insurance (you may also be able to pay this monthly in your mortgage payment) and an escrow account.